hatonthecat/Voynich-Manuscript/README.md

 Commonalities with Swiss Compatriot Egloff Eterlein
 ---

-Using graph theory to map commonalities might hep, such as Neo4J's GraphDBs, but a brief comparison:
+Using graph theory to map commonalities might help, such as Neo4J's GraphDBs, but a brief comparison:

 Jost von Silenen                   Egloff Etterlin